paeolo/onemon/README.md

 ### Using it programmatically

-The main function is exported so instead of using the CLI you can use onemon in your own code programmatically and we encourage you to do this.
+- The main function is exported so instead of using the CLI you can use onemon in your own code programmatically and we encourage you to do this.
+- A notifyReady function is exported that you can use on your deamon so it notifies onemon that an event happened, like a succeed built.

 ## Can I test it?
 - clone the repository